ethereum/trin/bin/portal-bridge/README.md

 ### Subnetwork configuration

-You can specify the `--portal-subnetworks` flag for which network to run the bridge for
+You can specify the `--portal-subnetwork` flag for which network to run the bridge for
-- `"--portal-subnetworks history"`: Default value.
+- `"--portal-subnetwork history"`: Default value.
 Run the bridge for the history network.
-- `"--portal-subnetworks beacon"`: Run the bridge for the beacon network.
+- `"--portal-subnetwork beacon"`: Run the bridge for the beacon network.
-- `"--portal-subnetworks history,beacon"`: Run the bridge for the history & beacon network.
-- `"--portal-subnetworks state"`: Run the bridge for the state network.
+- `"--portal-subnetwork state"`: Run the bridge for the state network.
-    - Currently, the `"state"` network can only be run by itself!
+Any pre-required subnetworks will automatically be enabled

 ### Test File example